toludwig/golden-lemurs/docs/rnn.md

 few commits.

-In fact, we realized after training that the net did not perform particularly well and decided to drop the LSTM from our later classificator, it will not occur in the results.
+In fact, we realized after training that the net did not perform particularly well and decided to drop the LSTM from our later classifier, it will not occur in the results.